message/iata/AE.md

 27. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
 28. Passengers entering Abu Dhabi (AUH) must register before departure on <a href="https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals">https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals</a> .
 This will generate a QR code which must be presented before departure and upon arrival.
 - This does not apply to nationals of United Arab Emirates.
+29. Passengers who in the past 14 days have been in or transited through Angola, Ghana, Guinea, Rwanda or Uganda are not allowed to enter and transit Dubai (DXB) or Al Maktoum (DWC).
+- This does not apply to:
+- nationals of United Arab Emirates;
+- passengers with a golden visa issued by United Arab Emirates.